Lorraine Hansberry: Marriage and personal life

 On June 20, 1953, Hansberry married Robert Nemiroff, a Jewish publisher, songwriter, and political activist.
 Hansberry and Nemiroff moved to Greenwich Village, the setting of her second Broadway play, The Sign in Sidney Brustein's Window.
 On the night before their wedding in 1953, Nemiroff and Hansberry protested against the execution of Julius and Ethel Rosenberg in New York City.

 The success of the hit pop song "Cindy, Oh Cindy", co-authored by Nemiroff, enabled Hansberry to start writing full-time.
 Although the couple separated in 1957 and divorced in 1962, their professional relationship lasted until Hansberry's death.

-Hansberry was a closeted lesbian.
+Hansberry lived for many years as a closeted lesbian.
 Before her marriage, she had written in her personal notebooks about her attraction to women.
 In 1957, around the time she separated from Nemiroff, Hansberry contacted the Daughters of Bilitis, the San Francisco-based lesbian rights organization, contributing two letters to their magazine, The Ladder, both of which were published under her initials, first "L.H.N." and then "L.N."
 Pointing to these letters as evidence, some gay and lesbian writers credited Hansberry as having been involved in the homophile movement or as having been an activist for gay rights.
 According to Kevin J. Mumford, however, beyond reading homophile magazines and corresponding with their creators, "no evidence has surfaced" to support claims that Hansberry was directly involved in the movement for gay and lesbian civil equality.